 Taking this study into consideration, let’s assume that tomorrow is the last day of your life.
 Would you have any regrets regarding the things you did or did not do?

 What I want to point out through this mental exercise is that you should review your life in advance — before it’s too late and you start having regrets.
 If you are not exactly sure how to do that, then here is a list that could help you turn things around so you will live a life free of regrets.
-I would also love to know which of these 13 things you found the most challenging.

 1. Get Your Life on Purpose